-A survey of more than 7,000 employees across 20 countries suggests UK employees have some of the lowest engagement with their jobs in the world1.
-If employee motivation is lacking in your team (or across the company) maybe it’s time to inject a bit of fun – and empathy – into your approach.
+A survey of more than 7,000 employees across 20 countries suggests UK employees have some of the lowest engagement with their jobs in the world[1.HR Magazine - UK near bottom of employee engagement ranking].
+If employee motivation is lacking in your team (or across the company) maybe it’s time to inject a bit of fun - and empathy - into your approach.
 Here’s our run-down of 10 key engagement tips you should apply now:

 Upskilling across departments and teams is invaluable in building a robust knowledge economy.
 Make it your mission to run a ‘lunch and learn’ session once a month to build cross-divisional relationships, increase skill-set and develop a wider understanding of the company’s purpose.
 Run it in a lunch hour, order in some sandwiches and keep it light and friendly.
 What’s not to love?

 2.Employee of the month

 Celebrating achievements big or small is vital in motivating and inspiring your people.
 Whether it’s casting a vote - or selecting an employee - show them what it means to have them part of the company and why.

 Give employees the chance to connect on a social level.
 Finish an hour early on a Friday and set-up a ‘happy hour’ area in the staff canteen.
 Set a recipe challenge and let employees collaborate, unwind and ‘debrief’ over the working week.
 It will inspire them to not only share opinions on current projects, but destress from the working week.

 Whether it’s tacking an existing challenge or coming up with ideas for a new product, encourage employees to play a part in the ‘bigger picture’.
 Set up a polling station area and every week pose a question on a board.
 Having a platform that’s always open for creative thinking is a great way to maintain an ‘always on’ approach to employee ideas.